Call Uplifted: 07984 646139

 This course will give you the skills, confidence and knowledge to support someone who is experiencing mental health issues.

 During the two-day workshop you will learn:

-- To develope skills to spot the triggers and signs of mental health issues.
+- development of skills to spot the signs of mental ill health.

 - Confidence to help and support a person experiencing mental ill health.